 Thank you for your continued support and understanding.
 We appreciate your trust in us!

 If you would prefer that we continue carside service we will gladly do so.
-Just let us know if this is something that you would prefer, and we will gladly do what we can to ensure you a safe and comfortable visit.
+Just let us know if this is something that you would like, and we will happily do what we can to ensure you a safe and comfortable visit.

-Thank you for your continued support and patience during this past year.
+Thank you for your continued support and patience during this time.
 We look forward to being able to see you all!

 Blue Grass Veterinary Hospital Staff

 Blue Grass Veterinary Hospital is dedicated to providing exceptional medical and surgical care for our patients.
 We will work as a team to fully educate clients about their pet's health in order to enhance the patient's quality of life and the bond between pet and owner.
 Our team will strive to provide the best value to our clients and we will support all of our patient and client needs in a professional, friendly and compassionate atmosphere.